Import and sync data in Airtable

 Add the Data Fetcher extension

-Get started with REST API in Airtable by adding the Data Fetcher extension from the Airtable Marketplace.
+Get started with any REST API in Airtable by adding the Data Fetcher extension from the Airtable Marketplace.
 Create your free account directly within the extension after installation.

 Add the Data Fetcher extension